TheNickDeveloper/FundBasicInfoNavigator/README.md

 # FundBasicInfoNavigator
-Free API applyig in order to indicate the fund real time basic information.
+WPF project by applyig bond API for indicating the fund real time basic information.

 ## Design
 1. MVVM design pattern by using Caliburn.Micro framework.